patrick-kidger/equinox/docs/pattern.md

     Some quick FAQs:

     - If we want to subclass to override just one method, just to tweak it a little bit -- this can be done by wrapping the original class, not subclassing it.
     - In practice we typically define all fields, and the `__init__` method, on the final class that we instantiate.
-Every so often we could do them on an abstract class though, in which case the final subclasses will only be implementing methods.
+(In principle we could do it in an abstract class if we wanted, and let its concrete subclasses still provide implementations of a few methods, it's just rare to need that.)
     - You should never use the `hasattr` builtin.
-You probably meant to declare this attribute/method on an abstract base class.
+You should declare this attribute or method on an abstract base class.
     - To access an attribute on an abstract class, it can be declared using [`equinox.AbstractVar`][]; the eventual final subclass must provide this as a field or property.

     And for the CS nerds: